gekatateam/neptunus/docs/CONFIGURATION.md

 ## Pipeline

 Typical pipeline consists of at least one input, at least one output and, not necessarily, processors.
-Here is a schemas:
+This is how it works:

 <table>
 <tr>